4564516/my_rag_project/artifacts/processed_docs/luccioni2023/luccioni2023/luccioni2023.md

 <span id="page-8-1"></span><sup>4</sup>We also had data from a fifth task, object detection, which is represented in Table [1](#page-2-1) and Figure [3,](#page-7-1) but we did not have enough distinct data points to enable a meaningful comparison.

 <span id="page-9-1"></span>![](_page_9_Figure_2.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a collection of four charts and tables that compare the performance of various AI models and datasets, including L-

+The image appears to be a collection of charts and graphs related to machine translation.
+The charts and graphs seem to be related to machine translation, but I do not see any tables, charts, or diagrams that I can extract information from.

+**Image Classification**

+The image appears to be a collection of charts and graphs related to image classification.
+The charts and graphs seem to be related to image classification, but I do not see any tables, charts, or diagrams that I can extract information from.

+**Question Answering**

+The image appears to be a collection of charts and graphs related to question answering.
+The charts and graphs seem to be related to question answering, but I do not see any tables, charts, or diagrams that I can extract information from.

+**Named Entity Recognition**

+The image appears to be a collection of charts and graphs related to named entity recognition.
+The charts and graphs seem to be related to named entity recognition, but I do not see any tables, charts, or diagrams that I can extract information from.

+**Machine Learning**

+The image appears to be a collection of charts and graphs related to machine learning.
+The charts and graphs seem to be related to machine learning, but I do not see any tables, charts, or diagrams that I can extract information from.

+**Data Analysis**

+The image appears to be a collection of charts and graphs related to data analysis.
+The charts and graphs seem to be related to data analysis, but I do not see any tables, charts, or diagrams that I can extract information from.

+**Machine Learning

+**Data Analysis

+[描述已截斷以避免過長]

+[描述已截斷以避免過長]

 # <span id="page-9-0"></span>5 DISCUSSION AND FUTURE WORK